validatedpatterns/docs/devsecops/devel-cluster.md

 ![update-web-console](/images/web-console-update-message.png "Update web console")

 On the upper-left side you'll see a pull down labeled "local-cluster".
-Select "All Clusters" from this pulldown.
+Select "All Clusters" from this pull down.
 This will navigate to the ACM console and to its "Clusters" section

 ![launch-acm-console](/images/local-all-cluster-pulldown.png "Launch ACM console")